LaurentOngaro/UEVaultManager/README.md

   --csv                 List asset in CSV format
-  --tsv                 List asset in TSV format --json                List asset in JSON format --force-refresh       Force a refresh of all game metadata -o, --output          The file name (with path) where the list should be written to
+  --tsv                 List asset in TSV format --json                List asset in JSON format --force-refresh       Force a refresh of all asset metadata -c, --category        Filter assets by category.
+Search against the asset category in the marketplace.
+Search is case insensitive and can be partial
+  -o, --output          The file name (with path) where the list should be written to

 Command: list-files